Biweekly Enrollment Snapshot

 |Consumers Renewing Coverage||1,293,977||2,912,202|

 Consumers across the country continued to explore their health insurance options by reaching out to a call center representative at 1-800-318-2596, attending enrollment events in their local communities, or visiting HealthCare.gov or CuidadoDeSalud.gov.
 Individual plan selections for the states using the HealthCare.gov platform include:

 HealthCare.gov Local Area Snapshot

-The Week 9 snapshot includes a look at plan selection by top Designated Market Areas (DMAs) which are local media markets.
+The Week 6 snapshot includes, for the first time this Open Enrollment, a look at plan selection by top Designated Market Areas (DMAs) which are local media markets.
 This data provides another level of detail to better understand total plan selections within local communities.
 Some DMAs include one or more counties in a state that is not using the HealthCare.gov platform for 2017.
 Plan selections for those DMAs only include data for the portion of the DMA that is using the HealthCare.gov platform, so the amounts reported in the snapshot do not represent plan selections for the entire DMA.
 However, in cases where a DMA includes portions of multiple states but all of those states use the HealthCare.gov platform, the reported amounts reflect the whole DMA.
 Because not all DMAs are listed in the table, the amounts reported for local markets will not sum to the national total.
 Later in the Open Enrollment period we will be reporting enrollments for all DMAs.